zapplyjobs/interview-handbook-2026/README.md

 Office situation questions reveal how well you react in certain office conditions.
 You should convey what role you can play in real-life office situations.
 You should showcase your ability to resolve coworker issues through your communication, negotiation, and teamwork skills.

-Again, the key point is that you don't want to badmouth your peer.
+Again, the key point is that you <i>don't</i> want to badmouth your peer.
 That creates a poor image of you and how you are as a team member.
 So, you want to be very careful about your word selection.
 Don't say that your coworker was lazy or dismissive.
 You can say that they were challenging to work with.
 They were facing some personal difficulties that were leading to personality clashes.
 Amplify your positive strengths as a team member and talk about the different ways you helped your peers in those tough situations.
 You want to show that you're a thoughtful person who doesn't disrespect people, values business ethics, and respects their peers.

 ---